Groundhog

 *

 On the same day of the event, a group of 50 pro-Palestine protesters gathered downtown to voice their disgust with a local congressman.
 The congressman had voted in a way that made him complicit in the murder of thousands of Palestinians, yelled a woman into a bullhorn.
 Women and children!
 Blood in the streets!
 Protestors responded to her calls, shrieking “MURDER!”
 Child-sized caskets covered in white sheets stained with fake blood were set out on the sidewalk.
-One man held a sign suggesting the congressman should be jailed for his vote.
+One man held a sign suggesting the congressman should be tossed in jail for his vote.

-After two hours, the protestors moved on, and the holiday event sputtered to an early close.
+The holiday event sputtered to an early close.

 Later that evening, curious to know more about who organized the protest, I found the public invite on Instagram, aptly named “Shut It Down for Palestine.”
-In addition to the time and place, the invite included a reminder to be respectful of the unhoused people the protestors would see on the street.
+In addition to the time and place, the invite included a reminder to be respectful of the unhoused people the protestors would run into on the street.

 *

-They achieved exactly what they were there to do, a woman commented on Facebook, in response to whether the timing and intensity of the protest was tone deaf.
-The city was still struggling to grieve stolen lives, including a 14 year old boy and his father who were out for a night of bowling.
+They achieved exactly what they were there to do, a woman commented on Facebook, in response to whether the timing and intensity of the protest was grossly tone deaf.
+Make them uncomfortable, she wrote, and hit those complacent business owners’ right in the pocketbook.

 *